-When your air conditioner is clean and operating right, you shouldn’t be smelling anything strange.
-Unexpected air conditioner noises and weird smells are a hint that something is up.
-If your air conditioner is old or you haven’t had service scheduled within the last year, they can be a clear sign you need professional air conditioning repair in Circleville.
+When your air conditioner is fresh and operating right, it’s not normal to be smelling anything weird.
+Abnormal air conditioner noises and weird smells are a clue that something is up.
+If your air conditioner is old or you haven’t had a tune-up scheduled lately, they can be a sure sign you need professional air conditioning repair in Circleville.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, especially a chemical scent, it isn’t a great sign.
-You could also observe your:
+If your air conditioner smells bad when turned on, especially a chemical odor, it isn’t a good sign.
+You could also report your:

 • Air conditioner smells like paint thinner